building-tools/better-flowers/README.md

 If you left-click it will be added without a randomizer.
 Else it will be added with a randomzier.

- - SHERD: Create a flower --> get a flowerpot to place the flower
+ - SHERD: Create a flower --> get a BLAZE_POWDER to place the flower
  - STRUCTURE_VOID: get back to the main menu
  - BARRIER: To remove all selected flowers
  - REDSTONE: To remove the last added flower